Monday, January 15, 2018

 · How does this high calling we have to see ourselves and others in God’s image challenge you and inspire you?

 · All human life has value.
-How we live our lives says much to the about the value we place on our lives.
+How we live our lives says much about the value we place on our lives.
 Let us pray to see the intrinsic value all people have and act accordingly.